sojwolf/Jupyter_Workshop_Winterschool_2022/.ipynb_checkpoints/README-checkpoint.md

     2. Practical example of data analysis using Jupyter Notebooks
     3. How to reuse and publish Jupyter code

+You can find the whole tutorial as a Jupyter Book here: https://sojwolf.github.io/Jupyter_Workshop_Winterschool_2022

 Requirements
 ## R
 - r-base=3.6